 Rule #4: The same rule that applies to footwork and movement, also applies to punches.
 Don't throw them if you don't intend to land them.
 No one wants to watch a fighter paw, poke, and stab or slap with his punches.
 Pointless punches are for hesitant fighters, unsure fighters.
 You send a message with every move you make.
 If you are not confident enough to throw with the intent to land, then you are not in the fight and pawing at the air will not put you there.
 You can fake with the strategic idea of masking a second shot and you can punch with a purpose to connect, but purposely punching the air and poking at nothing, just to stay busy and create the illusion of activity is BS and EVERYONE knows it.
 You are not confusing your opponent and you're not fooling the crowd.

 Rule #5: Move your head before and after you punch.
-Perpetual movement is hard to deal with and adds an unknown that makes most opponents uncomfortable...and uncomfortable = hesitant.
+Perpetual movement is hard to deal with and adds an unknown that makes most opponents uncomfortable, which makes them hesitant.
 The unpredictability that you gain from constantly punching and moving sounds basic, but requires focus and energy.
 Commit to the constant movement and you'll wear your opponent down.
-You will find yourself punching while he's waiting and forcing the action because he's expecting a stationary target that never materializes.
+You will find yourself punching while they're waiting and forcing the action because they are expecting a stationary target that never materializes.

 Rule #6: Accept responsibility.
 Win, lose or draw, you only have yourself or your opponent to blame.
 Contrary to what some high paid, well-respected trainers would like everyone to believe, a cornerman seldom wins or loses a fight for his guy.
 Can they have an impact on the outcome?
 Sure.
 Do they determine it?
 No, they don't.
 Tinkerbelle can make everyone clap as loud and as hard as she wants to, but the magic is in you.
 When you place the blame on someone else, you are only disempowering yourself.
 When you own up to your mistakes, your shortcomings or poor choices, you can change.
 When you don't, you can't.
 Take your losses like a man and you'll be surprised at how much of a better one you become.

-The Golden Rules of Boxing are kind of like life's golden rule; "Do unto others as you would have them do unto you," except boxing’s version is "Do unto others."
+The Golden Rules of Boxing are kind of like life's golden rule: "Do unto others as you would have them do unto you."
+The difference?
+Boxing’s version is simply "Do unto others."
 Letting them do unto you is the part you want to avoid.